Scottish Mortgage Investment Trust plc (SMT.L) — Company Research

 | 52-week high / low | 1,540.0p / 972.4p (per yfinance, pulled 2026-05-26) |

-(Note: operating-company valuation ratios such as P/S, EV/EBITDA, ROE in the conventional sense are not applicable to a closed-end investment trust — the trust's "operating income" line is investment income plus realised and unrealised investment gains less management fees and admin expenses.)
+(Note: operating-company valuation ratios such as P/S, EV/EBITDA, ROE and operating/net margin are not applicable to a closed-end investment trust.)

 7. What Are They Building / What's Coming